Employment and employee benefits in Italy: overview

-In the case of a collective redundancy that occurs before 2017, employers in certain activity sectors must also contribute to the National Social Security Body (Istituto Nazionale Previdenza Sociale (INPS)) in order to fund a special unemployment indemnity (indennità di mobilità), which is payable to the employee in lieu of ASPI.
+In the case of a collective redundancy that occurs before 2017, employers in certain activity sectors must also contribute to the National Social Security Body (Istituto Nazionale Previdenza Sociale (INPS)) in order to fund a special unemployment indemnity (indennità di mobilità), which is payable to the employee in lieu of NASPI.

 Each work unit.